 Barney Franks is attempting to make shorting stocks all but impossible.
-Individual investors need to know what options are out there to help them protect their hard earned equity portfolios.
+Individual investors need to know what options are out there to help them protect their hard-earned equity portfolios.
 Many are turning to Cardiff Financial Advisors to help, whilst others are looking elsewhere.
 New investors will also need to be careful with what options they choose to invest in as to not make silly decisions and experience losses, looking into investment opportunities for the future could possibly be harder which is why millennial money investment companies are there to offer their aid.
 The stock index futures offer direct hedges to the Nasdaq, Dow, S&P 500 and Russell 2000 indexes.
 Furthermore, the CFTC tracks positions in these markets through the Commitment of Traders Reports which help put us on the same side as commercial traders.
 These markets cover everything from blue chips to heavy tech and small cap.
 They also trade in various size contracts to help tailor hedge positions to your underlying investments.At these levels, the small contracts have approximately the following cash values:

 Market Cash Value Margin RequirementS&P 500 $56,500 $5,625Dow Jones $52,500 $6,500Nasdaq $18,750 $3,500Russell 2000 $63,500 $5,250

 Using the above values, one can see the effectiveness of using futures to hedge an equity position, rather than a Contra, Profund or, other inverse equity mutual fund through the following example.